Government and Foundation Grants

 Faculty budgeted to receive summer stipends must submit the Stipend Request Form to the Business Office for payroll processing.

-Summer salary stipends for faculty research are calculated as 1/9 (one month) or 2/9 (two months) of the previous academic year contract, and must be identified in the approved grand budget.
-After-the-fact Time and Effort Certification is obtained in the fall (see Time and Effort Reporting) to confirm summer activity.
+Summer salary stipends for faculty research funded by the National Science Foundation are calculated as 1/9 (one month) or 2/9 (two months) of the previous academic year contract, and must be identified in the approved grant budget.
+After-the-fact Time and Effort Certification (required for federal grants only) is obtained in the fall (see Effort Certification Reporting) to confirm summer activity.
 Stipends may be requested during the performance period.

 Faculty acting as a project director or performing other significant work on a grant may receive a course release in lieu of direct compensation for effort expended on a grant.